- What is foreclosure?

 - Servicer: The company that sends you notices and bills is usually called the “Servicer” for the mortgage holder.
 The mortgage holder hires a servicer to collect payments, process loan modifications and communicate with you about the loan.

-Sometimes the mortgage holder, noteholder and servicer are all the same company and sometimes they are different companies.
+The mortgage holder, noteholder and servicer can all be the same company or all different companies.

 - How does the foreclosure process work?